 - And additional similar courses

-You can take a certificate course to enhance an already existing degree, or to freshen your skills that might be outdated with emerging and improving technologies.
+You can take a certificate course to enhance an already existing degree or to freshen up your skills that might be outdated with emerging and improving technologies.

 Level 2: The 3D Animation Associate Degree